-Always seeking opportunities to increase the violin repertoire, Bell has premiered new works by composers Nicholas Maw, John Corigliano, Aaron Jay Kernis, Edgar Meyer, Behzad Ranjbaran and Jay Greenberg.
-Mr. Bell also performs and has recorded his own cadenzas to many of the major violin concertos.
+Seeking opportunities to increase violin repertoire, Bell has premiered new works by Nicholas Maw, John Corigliano, Aaron Jay Kernis, Edgar Meyer, Behzad Ranjbaran and Jay Greenberg.
+Bell also performs and has recorded his own cadenzas to most of the major violin concertos.

-Bell has been embraced by a wide television audience with appearances ranging from The Tonight Show, Tavis Smiley, Charlie Rose, and CBS Sunday Morning to Sesame Street and Entertainment Tonight.
-In 2010 Bell starred in his fifth Live From Lincoln Center Presents broadcast titled: Joshua Bell with Friends @ The Penthouse.
-Other PBS shows include Great Performances – Joshua Bell: West Side Story Suite from Central Park, Memorial Day Concert performed on the lawn of the United States Capitol, and A&E’s Biography.
+Bell has been embraced by a wide television audience with appearances ranging from The Tonight Show, Tavis Smiley, Charlie Rose, and CBS Sunday Morning to Sesame Street.
+In 2012 Bell starred in his sixth Live From Lincoln Center Presents broadcast titled: One Singular Sensation: Celebrating Marvin Hamlisch.
+Other PBS shows include Joshua Bell with Friends @ The Penthouse, Great Performances – Joshua Bell: West Side Story Suite from Central Park, Memorial Day Concert performed on the lawn of the U.S. Capitol, and A&E’s Biography.
 He has twice performed on the Grammy Awards telecast, performing music from Short Trip Home and West Side Story Suite.
-He was one of the first classical artists to have a music video air on VH1 and he has been the subject of a BBC Omnibus documentary.
-Bell has appeared in publications ranging from Strad and Gramophone to, The New York Times, People Magazine’s 50 Most Beautiful People issue, USA Today, The Wall St. Journal, GQ, Vogue and Readers Digest among many.
-In 2007, Bell performed incognito in a Washington, DC subway station for a Washington Post story by Gene Weingarten examining art and context.
-The story earned Weingarten a Pulitzer Prize and sparked an international firestorm of discussion which continues to this day.
+He was one of the first classical artists to have a music video on VH1 and he was the subject of a BBC Omnibus documentary.
+Bell has appeared in publications ranging from The Strad and Gramophone to Time, The New York Times, People Magazine’s 50 Most Beautiful People, USA Today, The Wall St. Journal, GQ, Vogue and Readers Digest among many.

-Growing up with his two sisters in Bloomington, Indiana, Bell indulged in many passions outside of music, becoming an avid computer game player and a competitive athlete.
-He placed fourth in a national tennis tournament at age 10, and still keeps his racquet close by.
-At age four, he received his first violin after his parents, both mental health professionals, noticed him plucking tunes with rubber bands he had stretched around the handles of his dresser drawers.
-By 12 he was serious about the instrument, thanks in large part to the inspiration of renowned violinist and pedagogue Josef Gingold, who had become his beloved teacher and mentor.
-Two years later, Bell came to national attention in his highly acclaimed debut with Riccardo Muti and the Philadelphia Orchestra.
-His Carnegie Hall debut, an Avery Fisher Career Grant and a notable recording contract soon followed, further confirming his presence in the musical world.
+Growing up with his two sisters in Bloomington, Indiana, Bell was an avid computer game player and placed fourth in a national tennis tournament at age 10, and still keeps his racquet close by.
+At age four, he received his first violin after his parents, both mental health professionals, noticed him plucking tunes with rubber bands he had stretched around his dresser drawer handles.
+By 12 he was serious about the instrument, thanks in large part to the inspiration Josef Gingold, his beloved teacher and mentor.
+Two years later, Bell came to national attention in debut with Riccardo Muti and the Philadelphia Orchestra.
+His Carnegie Hall debut, an Avery Fisher Career Grant and a notable recording contract further confirmed his presence.

 In 1989, Bell received an Artist Diploma in Violin Performance from Indiana University where he currently serves as a senior lecturer at the Jacobs School of Music.
 His alma mater honored him with a Distinguished Alumni Service Award, he has been named an “Indiana Living Legend” and is the recipient of the Indiana Governor’s Arts Award.

-In 2011 Bell received the Paul Newman Award from Arts Horizons and the Huberman Award from Moment Magazine.
-Bell was named “Instrumentalist of the Year, 2010 by Musical America and that same year received the Humanitarian Award from Seton Hall University.
-In 2009 he was honored by Education Through Music and he received the Academy of Achievement Award in 2008 for exceptional accomplishment in the arts.
+Bell has received many accolades: In 2013 he was honored by the New York Chapter, The Recording Academy; in 2012 by the National YoungArts Foundation, 2011 the Paul Newman Award from Arts Horizons and the Huberman Award from Moment Magazine.
+Bell was named “Instrumentalist of the Year, 2010 by Musical America and received the Humanitarian Award from Seton Hall University.
+In 2009 he was honored by Education Through Music and received the Academy of Achievement Award in 2008.
 In 2007 he was awarded the Avery Fisher Prize and recognized as a Young Global Leader by the World Economic Forum.
 He was inducted into the Hollywood Bowl Hall of Fame in 2005.

-Today Bell serves on the artist committee of the Kennedy Center Honors and is on the Board of Directors of the New York Philharmonic.
-He has performed before President Obama at Ford’s Theatre and at the White House and recently returned to the Capital to perform for Vice President Biden and President of the People’s Republic of China, Xi Jinping.
+Bell serves on the artist committee of the Kennedy Center Honors and the Board of Directors of the New York Philharmonic.
+He has twice performed before President Obama and returned to the Capital to perform for Vice President Biden and President of the People’s Republic of China, Xi Jinping.